rtodea/todo-mvc-ng-cli/README.md

 [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0
 and implements the [TodoMVC](http://todomvc.com/) app.

+## Themes Covered

+At the fundamental level we have a container (todo list) of items (todos).

+1. filters
+2. counters (updating an item should change counters)
+3. inter-component communication
+4. routing (?)
+5. forms

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.